-Status: The City had received a not to exceed amount on its medical insurance with a 12% rate increase driven by high cost claimants and the impact of specialty medication utilization as a whole.
-The final rates came in at 9.5% in February.
-Continuing for FY 2024, the City will contribute 90% of the premiums for medical and dental with the employee paying 10%.
+Status: The City has received a not to exceed amount on its medical insurance of a 15.9% rate increase driven by high cost claimants and the impact of specialty medication utilization as a whole.
+The final rate is expected in February.
+The City currently contributes 90% of the premiums for medical and dental with the employee paying 10%.